-Theology majors must successfully complete a minimum of thirty hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300-400 level.
+Theology majors must successfully complete a minimum of thirty hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300-400 level, including at least two sections of THL 495.
 Those with their first major in theology must also complete an additional course in history and twelve hours in program electives (upper-division courses, only one of which may be in theology).
 To fulfill the speech competency requirement, majors may complete one of the following courses-CMM 150 or THR 250, 350, 494, or otherwise demonstrate and document speech competency.
 All courses of the major must have a grade of at least C- and a cumulative average of at least C (2.0).
+For students with an interest in parish or catechetical ministry, a supervised practicum is available, in collaboration with the Archdiocese of Mobile.
+Other forms of applied ministry are available through the course in religious education (for teachers of religion at the elementary or secondary school level), the retreat outreach program of Spring Hill's Campus Ministry (for confirmation and youth groups), and the Catholic Youth Conference college team (summer program for Catholic teens).